Junior Soprano: Plot details

+The Sopranos

-In the opening episode of The Sopranos, Junior plans to kill "Little Pussy" Malanga at a restaurant owned by Tony's childhood friend, Artie Bucco.
+In the opening episode of the show, Junior plans to kill "Little Pussy" Malanga at a restaurant owned by Tony's childhood friend, Artie Bucco (John Ventimiglia).
 Tony makes many attempts to prevent the murder and eventually resorts to fire bombing the restaurant to force its closure so the hit would happen elsewhere, enraging Junior.
-Tensions escalate further when two of Tony's criminal associates Christopher Moltisanti and Brendan Filone hijack a truck owned by a Harrison, New Jersey company that pays protection to Junior.
+Tensions escalate further when two of Tony's criminal associates Christopher Moltisanti (Michael Imperioli) and Brendan Filone (Anthony DeSando) hijack a truck owned by a Harrison, New Jersey, company that pays protection to Junior.
 Junior constantly expresses outrage and threats over the issue despite Tony's attempts to resolve it.
-When Brendan hijacks another truck and the driver is accidentally killed, Junior orders Brendan's murder.
+When Brendan hijacks another truck, and the driver is accidentally killed, Junior orders Brendan's murder.
 He spares Christopher's life because he is a surrogate nephew of Tony's, ordering a mock execution instead.

-Junior has been waiting a long time to become boss and with his senior rank, feels he is next in line.
-Upon Jackie's death, Tony has the support to take over the family but fears Junior will start a war if he is not named boss.
+Junior has been waiting a long time to become boss and, with his senior rank, feels he is next in line.
+Upon Jackie Aprile's death, Tony has the support to take over the family but fears Junior will start a war if he is not named boss.
 Tony resolves the situation by letting Junior become boss in order to steer law enforcement attention away from the rest of the family.
 With the support of the other captains, Tony runs things behind the scenes, especially as Junior becomes greedier and more abusive of his authority.
-When Junior finds out about this from Tony's own mother he is furious.
+When Junior finds out about this from Tony's mother, he is furious.

-Around this time, Junior's longtime goomah, Bobbi Sanfillipo, inadvertently causes word of Junior's talent for oral sex to spread among the mob wives, eventually reaching Tony, who mocks him in front of several other men.
+Around this time, Junior's long-time goomah, Bobbi Sanfillipo, inadvertently causes word of Junior's talent for oral sex to spread among the mob wives, eventually reaching Tony, who mocks him in front of several other men.
 Junior furiously breaks up with Bobbi over this, smashing a lemon meringue pie in her face.
-He also learns through Livia that Tony is seeing a psychiatrist.
-All these factors cause Junior to order Tony's failed assassination, which, due to his fondness for Tony, upsets him.
+He also learns through Livia (Nancy Marchand) that Tony is seeing a psychiatrist.
+Junior then orders Tony's failed assassination, which, due to his fondness for Tony, upsets him.
 Junior vomits while discussing details of the hit and is visibly upset when his associates discuss the hit with him.
-Tony retaliates by having two of Junior's enforcers, Mikey Palmice and Chucky Signore, murdered.
+Tony retaliates by having two of Junior's enforcers, Mikey Palmice (Al Sapienza) and Chucky Signore (Sal Ruffino), murdered.
 Junior is spared only because the FBI arrests him on racketeering charges.